 Students will acquire 45 to 60 hours of clinical experience in both assessment and intervention in the areas of articulation and phonology, language disorders of children, fluency, autism spectrum disorders and acquired neurogenic communication disorders.
-Clinical contact will include linguistically and culturally diverse populations across the life-
+Clinical contact will include linguistically and culturally diverse populations across the lifespan in a variety of settings.